 Elise, endowed with beauty and intelligence, and charmed by Art from a young age, from an early age expressed her desire to surpass the narrow expectations that middle class families of her time had for their daughters.
 Having completed her tertiary education in Greece she travelled to the United States to continue her studies.

-In 1950 she met Basil Goulandris, also an art lover, by whom she was charmed, finding in him not only an ideal partner but also an intellectual guide in her initiation into the fine arts.
+In the late 1940s she met Basil Goulandris, also an art lover, by whom she was charmed, finding in him not only an ideal partner but also an intellectual guide in her initiation into the fine arts.
 In America, where they lived for many years, they developed their social and cultural activities, which they continued later once they settled in Paris and Switzerland in 1956.

 In recognition of her contribution to French-Greece friendship, the French State awarded her the highest distinction of Commander of the Order of the Arts and Letters while in 1981 she was awarded the Silver Medal by the Academy of Athens.